 - Beans - tie up floppy plants, and keep them well watered - they should keep producing for another month or so.

 - Brussels sprouts - stake taller plants to prevent them from falling over.

 - Carrots - thin rows of carrots to ensure the roots develop evenly.

 - Sweetcorn - pull out plants once they have finished, and add the stems to the compost heap.

 - Tomatoes - in cold areas, pull out plants and leave any green fruits on a windowsill to ripen in the sun (this may take a few weeks).

-- Plant beetroot, broccoli, cabbages, cauliflowers, cavolo nero, celery, kale, lettuce, radishes, rocket, spinach, silverbeet, spring onions, coriander, parsley, rosemary, sage and thyme.
+- Plant beetroot, broccoli, cabbages, cauliflower, cavolo nero, celery, kale, lettuce, radishes, rocket, spinach, silverbeet, spring onions, coriander, parsley, oregano, rosemary, sage and thyme.